projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

         communication and separate it with ``:``.
 For example, the communication between VM0 and VM2, it can be written as ``0:2``

-- Build with the XML configuration, refer to :ref:`getting-started-building`.
+- Build with the XML configuration, refer to :ref:`gsg`.

 Ivshmem DM-Land Usage
 *********************